CheeJustin/Aequilibrium/README.md

 # Aequilibrium

 Take home assignment from Aequilibrium consisting of 2 parts.
-Part 1: Aequilibrium​ ​|​ ​The​ ​Castle​ ​Company, and Part 2: ​Aequilibrium​ ​|​ ​The​ ​Transformation​ ​Company.
+Part 1: ​The​ ​Castle​ ​Company, and Part 2: ​The​ ​Transformation​ ​Company.

 ## Part 1: Aequilibrium​